1997 Major League Baseball expansion draft

-On November 18, 1997, Major League Baseball (MLB) held an expansion draft to allow two expansion teams, the Arizona Diamondbacks and the Tampa Bay Devil Rays, to build their rosters prior to debuting in the National League West and American League East divisions, respectively, in the 1998 MLB season.
-The draft took place in the Phoenix Civic Center in Phoenix, Arizona.
+The 1997 Major League Baseball expansion draft was held on November 18, 1997, at the Phoenix Civic Plaza in Phoenix, Arizona.
+The expansion draft allowed two expansion teams in Major League Baseball (MLB)—the Arizona Diamondbacks and the Tampa Bay Devil Rays (Note: The Tampa Bay Devil Rays were renamed as the Tampa Bay Rays prior to the 2008 season.)—to build their rosters prior to their inaugural seasons.

+Both teams subsequently began play in the season, increasing the size of the National League from 14 to 16 teams (Milwaukee switched to the National League to ensure an even number of teams remained in each league).
+Arizona was placed in the National League West division and Tampa Bay was played in the American League East division.
+This remains the most recent expansion draft conducted by MLB.

 Background

-Following the success of the 1993 expansion, which added the Colorado Rockies and Florida Marlins, MLB in 1994 set up an expansion committee to add two expansion teams.
-Tampa Bay and Phoenix were chosen for the two expansion franchises.
+Following the success of the 1993 expansion, which added the Colorado Rockies and Florida Marlins, Major League Baseball (MLB) in 1994 set up an expansion committee to add two expansion teams.
+The Tampa Bay area in Florida and the city of Phoenix, Arizona, were chosen for the two expansion franchises.

 Procedures

 Similar to the 1992 expansion draft, both expansion teams selected 35 players.
 The draft was divided into three rounds.
 Each team would select 14 players in round 1, 14 players in round 2, and 7 players in round 3.
 Tampa Bay general manager Chuck LaMar and Arizona general manager Joe Garagiola Jr. oversaw their teams' selections.

 The Devil Rays and Diamondbacks could pick any player not on the protected lists of the 28 other teams, although no team could lose more than one player in a given round.
 The protected list for each team consisted of: